invidian/terraform-provider-sshcommand/README.md

   - `host` - Hostname to connect.
   - `private_key` - SSH private key used for authentication (SSH Agent support is not implemented).
   - `command` - Command to execute.
   - `user` - User used for SSH log in.
-Default value is `root`.
+Defaults value is `root`.
   - `port` - Port to open SSH connection.
-Default is 22.
+Defaults is `22`.
   - `connection_timeout` - Timeout for opening TCP connection.
 This should be decreased when using `retry`.
-Default is `5m`.
+Defaults is `5m`.
-  - `retry` - If this is set to true, plugin will retry to connect/execute command until retry_timeout is reached.
-Default to 'false'.
+  - `retry` - If this is set to true, plugin will retry to connect/execute command until `retry_timeout` is reached.
+Defaults to 'false'.
   - `retry_timeout` - Time after which retry logic should time out.
-Default to `5m`.
+Defaults to `5m`.
   - `retry_interval` - Specifies how long to wait between each attempt.
-Default to `5s`.
+Defaults to `5s`.
+  - `ignore_execute_errors` - If true, resource will be created even if executed command returns non 0 exit code.
+Defaults to `false`.

 #### Attributes
   - `result` - Output of executed command.